nutorbit/MovieRecommendations/README.md

 # Movie Recommendation

-We use content-based recommendation with NLP technique
+We use content-based recommendation with NLP technique.

 ![](./images/1.png)